magarena/magarena/release/README.txt

 ShawnieBoy
 sponeta

-- game log is always visible above the stack
+- message log is always visible above the stack

 - replace the up/down arrow with the actual avatar of the player whose turn it is